 Students have the opportunity to demonstrate their learning of all outcomes through a variety of assessment methods.
 Parents can monitor student growth through Parent Portal, Parent Teacher Interviews and formal report cards.
-In elementary, report cards go out at the end of June.
+In elementary ,final report cards are available online at the end of June